Cy-bec/AWS_Kubernetes/README.md

-# Creating new cluster, configure structures, install tools and deploy own projects
+# Creating new clusters, configure structures, install tools and deploy own projects

 ## Table of Contents